 City or suburb?...You get the best of both worlds

 You don’t have to choose between suburb and city.
 Our location, in an historic, residential community with miles of recreational parkland, is just 20 minutes from the thriving business and cultural center of Cleveland.
 It’s the perfect environment to facilitate liberal arts learning and practical career preparation, providing easy access to internships and field experiences for almost every interest.
 In addition to our main campus, BW at Corporate College East in Warrensville Heights offers evening and Saturday classes for bachelor's and master's degrees in business, professional development and executive education.

 Small classes, big opportunities...The right size for your success

 As a BW student, you’ll be empowered to take initiative and take advantage of many opportunities to succeed.
 You’ll find small class sizes with supportive teaching-faculty who act as mentors, and you’ll enjoy access to regional business and thought leaders.
 In addition, you can choose from a vast array of hands-on experiential learning options from undergraduate research and creative projects, to exciting service-learning and study abroad options, to field experiences, internships and leadership training.

 Liberal arts and professional skills...Prepare for career agility

 After more than a century and a half, BW is still characterized by leadership and innovation in education.
 The liberal arts, which teach you how to think critically and communicate effectively, remain at the center of your academic program.
-More than 70 majors build on that crucial foundation, with many leading-edge programs that develop tangible professional skills and career options that match your academic passion.
+BW's majors build on that crucial foundation, with many leading-edge programs that develop tangible professional skills and career options that match your academic passion.
 Distinctive opportunities to add entrepreneurship and innovation skills, and experiential learning to your educational resume give you an additional edge as you move from BW into your career.

 United Methodist Church